precocity/gcp-retail-workshop-2018/recommender_svc/java/README.md

 kubectl describe nodes | grep ExternalIP
 ```

-12. Test the service by pastsing the following URL in your browser to retrieve the recommendations for a given customer id.
+12. Test the service by pasting the following URL in your browser to retrieve the recommendations for a given customer id.
 Note that using curl/wget from cloud shell will not work as there are restrictions on outgoing ports (30333 is not among the allowed ports):

 `http://<EXTERNAL IP>:30333/api/customer/0010944918137684580/recs?numRecs=8`